 - Punch Clock Villain Kronk in the film The Emperor's New Groove isn't literally autistic, but he displays a continuous mix of near-childlike naivety and razor-sharp competence.
 Not only that, he's an avid bird watcher, seems to be able to name multiple breeds off the top of his head and can talk squirrel fluently.
 He's also a pretty good cook.

 Films — Live-Action

 - Rainman: Raymond suffers from extreme autism and is usually restricted to a home.
 However, he has savant abilities with numbers, allowing him to count with lightning speed, do complex calculations in his head, and count cards.

-- Cube has Kazan, a severely mentally handicapped man who, to the rest of the people trapped in the Cube, is a nuisance at first, constantly banging his head against the walls, making weird honking noises and babbling about gumdrops.
+- The first Cube has Kazan, a severely mentally handicapped man who, to the rest of the people trapped in the Cube, is a nuisance at first, constantly banging his head against the walls, making weird honking noises and babbling about gumdrops.
 But later on it's discovered that he could find the prime factors of huge numbers in his head, and he ends up as their savior.

 - White from Tekkon Kinkreet plays this trope straight.
 He saves Black's life, perhaps more then once, and is eerily perceptive about some of the people around him: at the same time, he can't tie his own shoes or dress himself without help.

 - Zen, star of the Thai film Chocolate is an autistic girl and martial arts savant.